TangatBaktybergen/Gameboy/README.md

 ***Rhine-Waal University of Applied Sciences***

-Date: 20 October 2022
+Date: 9 January 2023

 ----

 ## Abstract

-The goal of our project is to create a simple handheld gaming device (Gameboy) using dot matrix display which can be operated with some buttons.
+The goal of our project is to create a simple handheld gaming device (Gameboy) using dot matrix as a display which can be operated with some control buttons.

 The components are used to create this device:

 - 2 8x8 dot matrix displays
-- 3 shift registers
+- 3 shift registers (SN74HC595N)
 - 1 ATMega328p microcontroller unit
-- 5 control buttons
+- 5 push buttons
-- 1 buzzer
+- 1 active buzzer

 Among these 5 action buttons, 4 buttons used for movements (Up, Down, Right, Left) and an event button (Start, Reset).
 The buzzer produces sound during the game.